NathanKleekamp/bbp-website/content/blog/javascript-promises-in-depth/index.md

 ### Looking ahead: Promises

-Thankfully, with the introduction of Promises, many of these issues have been addressed, and in part 2, we'll turn our attention to the problems they solves, how they work, and possible gotchas.
+Thankfully, with the introduction of promises, many of these issues have been addressed.
+In part 2, we'll turn our attention to the problems promises solves, how they work, and possible gotchas.